SainsburyWellcomeCentre/RCWG/_proposals/research/promotingOpenScience.md

 ### How could SWC/GCNU faculty help promote open science?

+1. Asking their lab members to put their code under version control (e.g., git/Github) and learn how to use it.

-1. Encouraging their lab members to publish their papers with links to their code and the data (whenever possible).
+2. Encouraging their lab members to publish their papers with links to their code and the data (whenever possible).

-2. It would help if every laboratory at the SWC/GCNU has at least one member well trained on the use of open data-science tools.
+3. It would help if every laboratory at the SWC/GCNU has at least one member well trained on the use of open data-science tools.
 This person will then help his/her lab colleagues use these tools.
 If a laboratory does not have such a person, the principal investigator could ask one of his/her team members to attend PyStarters.

 ### Next steps